Rafael-Bardisa/LSDS2022/README.md

 # LSDS2021
 ## Large Scale Distributed Systems 2022
-We could not find either of Eurivision 1 and 2 files in the upf bucket
+We could not find either of Eurivision 1 and 2 files in the upf bucket, our data will be based on the remaining 8 files.
 ##Benchmarking
 In order to get the elapsed time of the program, we have used the Duration and Instant classes from java.time